manuel-uberti/manuel-uberti.github.io/_posts/2020-03-30-lockdown-beam-git-identity.md

 Without Akira Komamura’s [git-identity](https://github.com/akirak/git-identity.el) this situation was leading me to confusion, because more often than not I found myself committing and pushing work stuff with my personal identity.
-One could manually edit `.git/config` every time or use Git’s own commands to deal with this, but to me these are both cumbersome alternatives compared to the simplicity of Konamura’s package.
+One could manually edit `.git/config` every time or use Git own commands to deal with this, but to me these are both cumbersome alternatives compared to the simplicity of Konamura’s package.

 The only configuration needed for me after the installation was binding <kbd>I</kbd> to